United States Medical Licensing Examination

-multiple choice medical examinations that test your
+a series of multiple-choice medical examinations that test your

-USMLE Step I is taken after your 2nd year of medical school.
+USMLE Step 1 is taken after your 2nd year of medical school.

-USMLE Step II is taken after your 3rd year of medical school.
+USMLE Step 2 is taken after your 3rd year of medical school.

-USMLE Step III is taken during you PGY-1 year in residency.
+USMLE Step 3 is taken during your PGY-1 year in residency.